 Gold and wool

 While progress in the North Island was held back by war, the South Island forged ahead on the proceeds from wool and gold.
 Sheep were turned loose on South Island grasslands.
-After gold had been discovered in Otago in 1861 and then on the West Coast, settlers flooded in.
+After gold was discovered in Otago in 1861 and then on the West Coast, settlers flooded in.
 Six years later the discovery of gold at Thames boosted the town of Auckland.

 Towards the end of the 1860s, gold production fell and wool prices slipped.
 A new boost to growth came in 1870 when Colonial Treasurer Julius Vogel proposed a loans-funded programme of public works, including the building of railways and assisted immigration.
 The population increased dramatically.
 The (non-Māori) census of 1871 recorded a total of about one-quarter of a million people; 10 years later there were half a million.
 Vogel’s policies, like those of Wakefield before him, were based on a belief that New Zealand would only grow if people and capital could both be attracted.
-This stimulated a sense of a single nation rather than separate settlements, and led to the abolition of the provinces in 1876.
+This stimulated a sense of a single colony rather than separate settlements, and led to the abolition of the provinces in 1876.

 A long depression

 The aftermath of Vogel’s borrowing was an economic depression that lasted into the 1890s.
-Despite a brief boom in wheat, prices for farm products sagged.
+After a brief boom in wheat, prices for farm products sagged.
 The market for land seized up.
 Hard times led to urban unemployment and sweated labour in industry.
 The country lost people through emigration, mostly to Australia.

 The frozen-meat industry

 Scarcely had depression gripped the country than future prosperity was anticipated with the first successful shipment of frozen meat to England in 1882.
 Exporting meat (frozen) and butter and cheese (chilled) became possible.
-After dealing with initial setbacks in refrigerated shipping, New Zealand became a British farm.
+After initial setbacks in refrigerated shipping, New Zealand became a British farm.
 With an economy based on agriculture, the landscape was transformed from forest to farmland.